ePages-de/epages-devportal/_posts/2018/2018-08-01-from-java-to-ruby-and-back-again.md

 {% image_custom image="/assets/img/pages/blog/images/blog-krypton-shop-view.png" width="50" lightbox%}

 Although we already provide a very rich [Beyond API documentation](http://docs.beyondshop.cloud/){:target="_blank"}, guiding new developers to our API with tailor-made support will speed up their learning curve.
-Our conclusion was to offer exclusive access to this API knowledge by embedding one of our Java developers into this Ruby team.
+Our conclusion was to offer exclusive access to this API knowledge by embedding one of our Java developers into this Ruby team - who was me!
 That was the beginning of my adventure of collaborating with another team for a full sprint, which lasts 14 days in our Scrum process.
 We jokingly called this experiment my [Erasmus student exchange programme](https://esn.org/erasmus){:target="_blank"} 😉.